Samuel Robinson (sea captain)

-Commander Samuel Robinson, CBE, RD (1870–1958), born in Hull, England, was an early 20th-century British-Canadian mariner, a Commander in the Royal Naval Reserve established under the Naval Reserve Act of 1859, and a captain of luxury liners in the fleet of Canadian Pacific Steamship Ocean Service Ltd. during the period spanning the first three decades of the 20th century.
-In addition, Samuel was the recipient of the Grand Cordon of the Order of the Chrysanthemum, Japan's highest order.
-He was one of three civilians to ever have received this honour while still living (the only others being members of the Japanese Imperial family).
+Commander Samuel Robinson, CBE, RD (1870–1958), born in Hull, England, was a British-Canadian mariner, a Commander in the British Royal Naval Reserve, and a captain of luxury liners in the fleet of Canadian Pacific Steamship Ocean Service during the period spanning the first three decades of the 20th century.
+Robinson was also one of only three living non-Imperial Family members to have received the Grand Cordon of the Order of the Chrysanthemum, Japan's highest order, for participating in rescue operations in the aftermath of the 1923 Great Kantō earthquake.

 Royal Naval Reserve

 The Pacific fleet of the Canadian Pacific Railway tended to hire its officers from the Royal Naval Reserves, and much was made of their long and faithful service to the company.
 Although Robinson's job description was "Captain," his title was "Commander" because he had earned that rank during his service in the Royal Naval Reserve.
 During World War I, Robinson captained the Empress of Asia which transported American troops from New York to Southampton, England.